lukasbestle/projectr/README.md

 ### Directory structure of a non-deployable project

-If you don't want to keep old versions of your code and use automatic deployment, simply leave out the `<origin>` parameter when creating the project and you end up with a structure like this:
+If you don't want to keep old versions of your code and use automatic deployment, leave out the `<origin>` parameter when creating the project and you end up with a structure like this:

 	.domains # Site-specific: List of linked domains for this site .project # Empty file determining that this is a project